thewtex/thesis/strain_estimation/strain_estimation.rst

 The challenge arises when noise in the displacements are output from imperfect motion tracking.
 The RF ultrasound simulation images in |rf_inputs| display the image content before and after deformation.
-The deformation pattern that takes place between theses images is not readily apparent, but the motion tracking algorithm is able to determine the movement of subvolumes in the image.
+The deformation pattern that takes place between these images is not readily apparent, but the motion tracking algorithm is able to determine the movement of subvolumes in the image.
 Notice the anisotropy in resolution-- signal content is much higher in the axial direction than it is in the lateral direction.
 This leads to higher quality